vmware/cloud-director-named-disk-csi-driver/README.md

 kubectl set env -n kube-system DaemonSet/csi-vcd-nodeplugin -c vcd-csi-plugin GOVCD_LOG_ON_SCREEN-
 ```

+NOTE: Please make sure to collect the logs before and after enabling the wire log.
+The above commands update the CSI controller StatefulSet and CSI node-plugin DaemonSet, which creates a new CSI pods.
+The logs present in the old pods will be lost.
 ## CSI Feature matrix
 | Feature | Support Scope |
 | :---------: | :----------------------- |